Dismissing an employee on long-term sickness absence: unfair dismissal and disability discrimination

 Dismissing an employee to reduce costs by not having employees ‘on the books’ with little chance of returning to work, and ensuring that the business is efficient and can deliver its objectives with staff who can attend work would usually be accepted by an Employment Tribunal as legitimate aims.
 However, this tribunal said dismissal was “the most discriminatory means of achieving the aims.”

-If the ongoing absence has little obvious effect on a business, it will be particularly important for the employer to set out why the time to dismiss has now come and also to be clear on the true medical position for the employee, in order to justify dismissal for the purposes of a disability discrimination claim or to show that dismissal falls within the range of reasonable responses in an unfair dismissal claim.
+If ongoing long-term sickness absence has little obvious effect on a business, it will be particularly important for the employer to set out why the time to dismiss has now come and also to be clear on the true medical position for the employee, in order to justify dismissal for the purposes of a disability discrimination claim or to show that dismissal falls within the range of reasonable responses in an unfair dismissal claim.

 One question employers may wish to ask is: ‘Is there any medical evidence that suggests the position will become clearer if we wait a short while?’
 If the answer to that question is ‘yes’, the safest option will be to wait a short while.
 However, if following reasonable enquiry the only evidence is the employee arguing ‘give me a little more time and I am sure I will recover,’ dismissal may well be reasonable.
 Similar considerations will apply at appeal hearings against the dismissal.